orion-project/rezonator2/help/func_beamdata.rst

 Half of the spread angle in the far-field zone.
 The displayed measurement units can be changed via the context menu of the column header or by the "Units of measurement" toolbar button.

 .. note::
   There may be several rows in the table corresponding to the same element.
 These rows are marked with different icons.
-See :doc:`wnd_table_symbols` for details.
+See :doc:`table_symbols` for details.

 .. seeAlso::
-  :doc:`wnd_table`, :doc:`func_caustic`
+  :doc:`table_window`, :doc:`func_caustic`